wombleton/gitlaw-nz/acts/C/Corporations (Investigation and Management) Act 1989.md

 ##### 70 Penalties for offences

-*   Every person who commits an offence against this Act for which no penalty is provided elsewhere than in this section is liable on conviction on indictment,---
+*   Every person who commits an offence against this Act for which no penalty is provided elsewhere than in this section is liable on conviction,---

     *   (a) in the case of an individual, to imprisonment for a term not exceeding 12 months, or to a fine not exceeding $10,000:

     *   (b) in the case of a corporation, to a fine not exceeding $25,000\.

+    Section 70: amended, on 1 July 2013, by [section 413][116] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 71 Application of other Acts